“Real books disgust the totalitarian mind because they generate uncontrollable mental growth – and it cannot be monitored.”[Bold Emphasis Added]

 “So greatly did The Hobbit delight adults and children hungry for the lost realm of fairy tales that the cried out for a sequel.
 In response, Tolkien spent the next decade and a half crafting a far richer and more mature work that would ratchet up its predecessor from a humble fairy tale to a full-scale epic in the tradition of The Iliad, The Odyssey, and Beowulf.”

-The Hobbit is truly an upper echelon book.
+The Hobbit truly belongs within the highest echelons of literature.
 This book resides within a class of books that belongs in an entirely different realm.
 Some of the greatest books of all literature treat life as a journey, and this book is no different.
 Moreover, not only that, but the book is so in depth, and offers so many subtle themes, that people for ages will be learning from it.

 Touching upon this very subject, Mortimer J. Adler & Charles Van Doren speak about these type of books in their own touchstone piece, How To Read A Book – The Classic Guide To Intelligent Reading: